Aw Jeez, Don’t Tell Me You Missed Fargo: 9 Reasons to Binge

 Key and Peele: Philosophy 101

 Keegan-Michael Key and Jordan Peele are well-known for their sketch comedy show Key and Peele.
-With natural comfort and chemistry, the two actors show up in Fargo halfway through as a FBI Agents Pepper (Key) and Budge (Peele) caught in a string of bad luck.
+With natural comfort and chemistry, the two actors show up in Fargo halfway through as FBI Agents Pepper (Key) and Budge (Peele) caught in a string of bad luck.
 After being duped by Lorne Malvo in a scene you’re sure to remember, Pepper and Budge are relegated to the evidence room to waste away.
 With nothing but time to think and a tennis ball to bounce, Key lets his eclectic thoughts run straight to his mouth.
 There’s a scene in the file room where Agent Pepper asks Budge if one file were to be removed from the room, would it still be a file room?
 Budge grudgingly plays along and agrees that it would.
 But what about two files removed, asks Pepper?
 Budge still agrees.
-Pepper argues that file room would continue being a file room regardless of how many files were removed.
-This scene stands out to me for its depth, as not only does this literally explain the Greek philosopher Eubulides’ Paradox of the Heap, but also explains the ambiguities of gradual change.
+Pepper argues that the file room would continue being a file room regardless of how many files were removed.
+Not only is this a reimagining of the Greek philosopher Eubulides’ Paradox of the Heap, but also explains the ambiguities of gradual change.
 My hat goes off to the show’s writer, Noah Hawley, for seamlessly working in such symbolic content and relying on its two comedic actors to deliver it.